N1klasSchmidt/parse_xml_for_VAE/README.md

-# Parser for XML Neuroimaging data
+# Parser for XML Neuroimaging Data

 These scripts can be used to extract and parse from a directory all the .xml files into a more readable and aggregated .csv or .h5 format.
 These files must have the same general structure.